tkashem/echo-api/README.md

 }
 ```

-GoCD pipeline specific:
+CI/CD pipeline specific:
 The integration tests will be compiled into a binary.
-The binary will be packaged into a docker image and then it will be executed by a GoCD agent.
+The binary will be packaged into a docker image and then it will be executed by a CI/CD agent.

 ```bash
 # The current working directory is root of the repo.